A quick primer on how to use French Laundromats

-Prices are usually around 2.50-6€ a load depending on the size of the machine, and .50 for 8 minutes of dryer.
+Prices are usually around 2.50-6€ a load depending on the size of the machine, and 50 centimes for 8 minutes of dryer time.
 If the prices are not posted, you push the paybox button that corresponds to the washer or dryer, and the price will appear.

 What to do: Choose your washer (don’t stuff it too full), choose your cycle, and then open up the compartment on top to put in your soap: drop one detergent tab each in the two biggest holes and pour a cap of fabric softener in the small hole (usually the holes go left to right: soap for pre-wash, soap for main wash, fabric softener for rinse).
 Then pay at the paybox on the wall (put the money in and push the corresponding button), and away you go.
 Cycles take about an hour.
 For dryers, the price you see when you push the button is usually for 8 minutes.

-- Place Vieille (the quietest) Owned by the restaurant next door, so you can usually go to them if you need to break a bill (but not before lunch).
+- Place Vieille is the quietest but most expensive.
+It’s owned by the restaurant next door, so you can usually go to them if you need to break a bill (but not before lunch!)

-- and Laverie Bea (the best) on the far end of rue Pairolière (on the way to Garibaldi).
-Bea offers ’fluff and fold’ service as well: drop off your laundry on Monday or Friday and she’ll run the loads herself and fold for no extra charge, but you need to call first: 06 62 36 70 02.
-She’ll even iron for 1.50 a piece.
+- Laverie Bea is the best; not too expensive but impeccably clean and well-maintained.
+You’ll find this tiny laverie tucked in the far end of rue Pairolière (on the way to Garibaldi).
+Bea offers ‘fluff and fold’ service as well: drop off your laundry on Monday or Friday and she’ll run the loads herself and fold for no extra charge, but you need to call first: 06 62 36 70 02.
+She’ll even iron for 1.80 a piece.

 Back up to main Practicalities – Miscellaneous Page